sloth-ci/sloth-ci/docs/cli.rst

 .. [#ambiguous-options] All options on this page can be safely called by a single character; no default subcommand has two options starting with the same character.
 However, extensions can add there own options, which can be ambiguous.

-.. [#local-version] ``sci -version`` shows the version of Sloth CI that is installed on your machine, not the one specified in the server config.
-To know the version of Sloth CI installed on a remote machine, use :ref:`sci status <cli-sci-status>`.
+.. [#local-version] ``sci -v`` shows the version of Sloth CI installed on your machine, i.e. the client, not the version of the server you're connecting to.
+To know the Sloth CI version on a remote machine, use :ref:`sci status <cli-status>`.